business-thiem/messenger-clone-v1/README.md

 - `npm install @prisma/client`: package installation for production
 - `npm install prisma --save-dev`: for dev dependencies
 - `npx prisma format` cleans up schema after you finish.
 (Important: it also writes your side relations between models)
+- make sure to use either no quotes or single quotes '' for .env variables.
+The parser doesn't recognize double quotes " ".
+See: https://github.com/prisma/prisma/discussions/12170#discussioncomment-3447194
   - `npx prisma generate`: loads new .env variables into prisma schema.
 Helps fix
     - `` error: Error validating datasource `db`: the URL must start with the protocol `mongo ``
 - `npx prisma studio` displays DB on browser
 - `npx prisma db push` pushes your schema to the db URL in .env
 - `npx prisma generate && npm run build` in vercel build deployments (override)